19 of the best LGBTQIA+ books for kids

 Updated on

-For our little ones, learning about the world they're growing up in - and how incredibly diverse it is - is very special.
-Of all the things to teach our children, a lesson of great importance is love and acceptance.
-Families come in all different varieties.
-The books for your child should be reflecting the world we live in today.
-That's why, this LGBT+ History Month, we've rounded up the best LGBTQIA+ books for little ones.
+For our little ones, learning about the world they're growing up in and how incredibly diverse it is is important.
+Of all the things to teach our children, love and acceptance should be a priority.
+Families come in all different varieties and books for your child should be reflecting the world we live in today.

 At Mother & Baby, we're celebrating the LGBTQIA+ parents who need all the love and support.
 So, we've pulled together some of the best LGBTQIA+ books for kids that showcase diverse families and people.